 Eight parts of speech:

-Parts of speech are the lessons of phrases.
-It is additionally regarded as one of the eight most important classes of components of speech.
-It is divided into sub-classes, which helpfully apprehend the shape of the sentence and make it significant.
+Parts of speech is the lessons of phrase it is additionally regarded as the eight most important classes of components of speech it is divided into sub-classes, which helps fully apprehend the shape of the sentence and make them significant.

 Below are the eight parts of the speech.

 Describe the things, place, person, etc

 Pronoun makes use of alternative of Noun and keeps away from repetition of the noun in the sentence.

 e) Interrogative Pronoun